Teddy Osei: Early musical career

 While at college, he attempted to put together a band along with some of his friends.
 According to Osei, he only began to play the saxophone because the person who had volunteered for that instrument did not attend the practices.
 He continued to teach himself the saxophone, listening to records of jazz musicians and playing along with the music.
 After beginning work as an inspector, he created a semi-professional band along with his brother and some friends.
 The band was known as the "Comets," and became successful in Ghana, recording with Philips West Africa and playing for a radio show.
 Their music was inspired by "Highlife," a genre derived from a fusion of European and African influences.

-In 1962 Osei travelled to London, leaving the Comets behind.
+In 1962, Osei travelled to London, leaving the Comets behind.
 Having spent his money on travel, he lived with some friends in London, and worked as a dish-washer for a year.
 He then applied for and received a grant from the Ghanaian government, which allowed him to attend a private music and drama school for three years.
-However, his grant was terminated after Nkrumah was deposed in 1966.
+However, his grant was terminated after Kwame Nkrumah was overthrown in the 1966 Ghanaian coup d'état.
 Osei teamed up with several other students who had also lost their positions and began to play soul music at various venues across Europe.
 The group acquired a following in Switzerland, and named themselves "Cat's Paw".
-At this stage its members included Sol Amarfio and Osei's brother MacTontoh, both future members of Osibisa.
+At this stage its members included Sol Amarfio and Osei's brother Mac Tontoh, both future members of Osibisa.
 However, the group eventually returned to the UK, looking for a more permanent financial situation.